ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 If promoters or known accessible loci show little to no signal:

 - **Insufficient signal-to-noise ratio:** Poor library complexity or high background can obscure real accessibility.
-- **Biologically real low accesibility:** The signal may truly be low in this condition, but it should be consistently low across all replicates if that is the case.
+- **Biologically real low accessibility:** The signal may truly be low in this condition, but it should be consistently low across all replicates if that is the case.
 - **Lack of Tn5 offset correction:** This can slightly diffuse signal around cut sites, but on its own rarely explains a complete absence of enrichment.

 ### Signal present but poorly defined